 La Vida Robot → Spare Parts

 The world first learned about their story in a 2005 WIRED article by Joshua Davis titled “La Vida Robot.”
-The piece quickly gained national attention and became the foundation for the 2015 movie Spare Parts.
+The article received widespread attention and was adapted into a book, Spare Parts: Four Undocumented Teenagers, One Ugly Robot, and the Battle for the American Dream by Joshua Davis in 2014.

 “They showed the world what happens when you believe in yourself — even when no one else does.”